avrech/ball_on_plate_balancing/README.md

 The system consists of:
 1. Arduino Nano board equipped with ATmega328 microprocessor
 2. Stewart Platform
-3. 6 Servo motors
+3. 6 Servo motors feeded by external 5V power supply
 4. Touchpad
-5. 5V power supply

 # The Control Loop
 ![Alt text](images/close-loop-control.png)
 The ball position is measured by the touchpad, and translated to (x,y) coordinates.
-Then, the PID controller computes the desired palte angles (roll, pitch) that will bring the ball to the origin.
+Then, the PID controller computes the desired plate angles (roll, pitch) that will bring the ball to the origin.
-These angles are translated to the desired motors' angles, using the inverse kinematics of the stewart platform.
+These angles are translated to the desired motors' angles, (ideally) using the inverse kinematics of the stewart platform.
 The Arduino gives the angle commands to the motors, and the ball moves to the next position.
 The process repeats 50 times per second, until the ball arrives at the target.